AfsalBaaqirA/WordGuesserGame/Readme.md

     - Triple the points for bonus words.

 The scoring system can be changed by adding/removing `LINEAR_SCORING_SYSTEM` define in the Unity Symbol Defines.

+## Known Issues
+- The game does not end when the player enters all possible words that can be generated from the LetterSet.

 ## Bonus Words
 Bonus words are special words that yield higher scores.
 Each round has three bonus words.
 Bonus words are calculated based on the following criteria: